ricwheatley/Pete-Eebot/docs/web_ui_evolution_plan.md

 ## Operational considerations

-- **Do not remove CLI workflows.** They are resilient fallback controls.
+- Production UX should be web-first; CLI retained for development/testing and controlled break-glass recovery only.
 - Keep cron-based automation until job system proves stable; then progressively consolidate.
 - Add recovery playbooks for:
   - OAuth expiry/re-auth